oracle-livelabs/apex/employee-onboarding/2-create-app/2-create-app.md

 In this lab, you will:

-* Objective 1
-* Objective 2
-* Objective 3
+* Create the Employee Onboarding Application

+* Add a Navigation Entry for the Administration page

+* Build Administration Pages for Employees, Departments, and the Training Catalog

+* Create an Email Template for the onboarding process

 ## Task 1: Create Employee Onboarding Application

 Task 2 opening paragraph.

-1. Click on App Builder.
+1. Click **App Builder**.

   ![App Builder](images/app-builder-1.png "")
 2. In the App Builder home page, click **Create** to create an application.